Bhaskar Oru Rascal Review: Scores Pretty Well As A Family Entertainer, But..

 Plot

 Akash, the son of Bhaskar, a business man and Shivani, the daughter of Anu, study in the same school.
-Theyr are the best of friends.
+They are the best of friends.
 At the same time, Bhaskar and Anu are single parents and are completely opposite in nature.
-Akash and Shivani decide to bring together Bhaskar and Anu and what happens rest has been narrated in the movie.
+Akash and Shivani decide to bring together Bhaskar and Anu and what happens later has been narrated in the movie.

 At first, let's see how the cast & crew members of Bhaskar Oru Rascal have fared for the movie..